bbauska/W3Cx-5of5/module3/module3.md

 * Your instructor wrote some open source WebAudio applications.... find which ones! :-)
 * And, what about synthesizing music instead of using files?
 [I recommend this MOOC](https://www.futurelearn.com/courses/electronic-music-tools) for the curious ones (after this MOOC, then you'll know JavaScript and it will be easier!).
 * You can also use another funny library for synthesizing 8 bits sound effects, [try this demo](http://jeromeetienne.github.io/webaudiox/examples/jsfx.html)!

-#### Optional projects

-* Try to make nice audio player that will chain background musics, when one is finished the next one starts (use an "ended" event listener on the audio element, for example, add `onended="...."`)
-* Add some buttons/menu to the game so that we can choose between 2 or 3 different background musics, or turn the music off.
-* Add a slider for adjusting the volume of the background music
-* [advanced] Use the multiple image/music/sound loader for adding multiple sound effects to your game, make different sounds depending on the color of balls that collide with the player
-* [advanced, harder] try to think about a way to display a progress bar while the multiple image/sound/music loader is loading the files...

----